 There are 7 trails ascending the mountain but one trail is considered so incredibly dangerous that expert mountaineers get clammy thinking about it – the Western Breach.

 But the problem with this trail is that the same geographic features that funnel climbers into the crater funnel rocks falling off the mountain right onto the climbers.
-This has become more of an issue in the past few years because heretofore, the glaciers have kept the rocks locked in place.
-But now with accelerating climate change, the glaciers are melting, releasing the rocks that were formerly frozen in place.
+This has become even more of an issue in the past few years.
+In the past, the glaciers have kept the rocks frozen in place, but now with accelerating climate change, the glaciers are melting, releasing the rocks that were formerly frozen in place.

 Death on the Western Breach Trail

-In the past decade or so, there have been a several really highly publicized deaths associated with rockfalls on the Western Breach trail.
+In the past decade or so, there have been several highly publicized deaths associated with rockfalls on the Western Breach.

 Another incident happened in September 2015, when a mixed group of experienced alpine scientists and relative amateurs were ascending the Western Breach.
 When the rockslide came, the experts barely had time to dive for meager cover and when they picked themselves back up they found that one of the more novice climbers had been struck by an SUV-sized rock and his wife was trying to resuscitate him.